-- Fully accredited by the Joint Commission on Accreditation of Healthcare Organizations, the nation's leading accrediting body for hospitals and health providers - Certified by The Joint Commission as an Advanced Primary Stroke Center with capabilities to treat complex stroke cases - The only program in Western New York to earn the Gold Seal of Approval from The Joint Commission for disease-specific certification for knee and hip replacement
+- Fully accredited by the Joint Commission on Accreditation of Healthcare Organizations, the nation's leading accrediting body for hospitals and health providers (2021-2024) - Certified by The Joint Commission as a Comprehensive Stroke Center (2022-2024), in collaboration with the American Heart Association/American Stroke Association.
+Mercy Hospital is the only hospital in Western New York to earn this special designation.